What Is a Chatbot

 Chatbot service can be of use to the brands looking for a solution to brand recognition and customer engagement riddle.

 Using these bots, brands attain new and reconnect with existing customers within the channels customers already use for a while.
-Meanwhile, Messenger, Skype, email and other chatbots talk the same language as customers do, with the tone of voice and purpose that a brand determines designing conversational UX.
+Chatbots on Messenger, Skype, email and other platforms can talk to customers in any language depending on the approach brand chooses when designing chatbots.

 Moreover, custom chatbots are able to carefully choose audience, time, message, and channel of communication and act as a more refined, focused digital marketing tool for customer engagement and broadcasting.
 In other words, these smart digital agents know exactly what to offer to each particular customer, when and where to send this message, and how to talk into buying a product without being pushy or dull.